Peruvian clothing culture

 We were drawn to Pima cotton due to its vast array of increebile properties but we still had a choice to make as to which country we sourced our Pima from.
+Peru has a rich history of textile production and so we figured it is the perfect choice (and how right we were.)

 Fine textile production is a millennial tradition in Peru, dating back more than 2,500 years, when cotton was first domesticated in the country.
 It played a central role in society and daily life in ancient Peru.